A group of women fight back against a fantasy medieval society that systemically wrongs them.

 - Dance with your sisters in the witching hour and fly on brooms for the rest of the night.

-- Entertain crowds, keeping their focus on you.
+- Fascinate crowds, focusing their attention on you.

 - Transform into a man for a few hours, and have doors open to you, but mask your insecurities with unfounded bravado.